leanix/vsm-sbom-booster/README.md

 Also, currently the prototype does not filter out any repositories that evidently are not real services (e.g. repositories with markdown only, script with out any dependencies) and will hence fail to generate a SBOM.
 Likewise, the true success rate might even then be higher.

-Today, the prototype only supports to scan GitHub Cloud and GitHub Enterprise.
+Today, the prototype only supports to scan GitHub Cloud, GitHub Enterprise, GitLab Cloud, GitLab Self-Hosted, & BitBucket Cloud.
 We are open to contribution to extend the functionality to other Git Providers.
 The prototype only needs the list of repository URLs as input and is otherwise Git Provider agnostic.

 We also encourage contributions to extend this prototype to be able to run when package manager files changes, to bring it closer the real build.